 The District may coordinate with the developers of their current assessment instruments to determine if the instruments can be administered or completed remotely, without significantly impacting the validity and reliability of the results.
-Tests and other evaluation materials must be used for the purposes for which the assessments or measures are valid and reliable and must be administered by trained and knowledgeable personnel in accordance with any instructions provided by the producer of the assessments.
+Tests and other evaluation materials must be used for the purposes for which the assessments or measures are valid and reliable, and must be administered by trained and knowledgeable personnel in accordance with any instructions provided by the producer of the assessments.

-OSEP.
+&lt;sup>50 OSEP.
 Part B Implementation of IDEA Provision of Services in the Current COVID-19 Environment Q&A Document.
 September 28, 2020.

-Id.
-34 C.F.R. § 300.304(c)(I)(iii)-(v) 4123 Special Education Administrative Procedures, 2023-2024
+&lt;sup>52 34 C.F.R. § 300.304(c)(l)(iii)-(v)